AndreiLitvinenco/forum-discord-id-grabber/README.md

 # discord-id-grabbber

-Simple python script using selenium web driver that grabs a user's discord ID from a web forum written by Allprogamer for Edy's project.
+Simple python script using selenium web driver that grabs a user's discord ID from a web forum written initially as a proof of concept for Edy's project.
+!!README is not up to date!!

 ## Requirements